Phong-Kaster/Blog/README.md

         npm install

-To begin server , run now
+To begin server , hit and run

         npm start